Hormonal pills are possible. Rating of the best contraceptives

 List of new generation hormonal contraceptives with a three-phase structure:

-Contraceptive pills with an antiandrogenic effect include a progestogenic component with an antiandrogenic effect (Diana-35, Janine) or with a strong progesterone-like effect (Tri-merci, Regulon, Novinet).
+Contraceptive pills with an antiandrogenic effect contain a progestogen component with an antiandrogenic effect (Diane-35, Zhanine) or with a strong progesterone-like effect (Tri-Mercy, Regulon, Novinet).
 Preparations containing desogestrel are often used to treat hyperandrogenism in adolescents.

 Classification of oral contraceptives depending on the composition and phase of action: